PeterNdeke/npay-laravel/README.md

-NPay-Laravel
+laravel-paystack
+Latest Stable Version License Build Status Quality Score Total Downloads

-A Laravel 5.6 Package for seamlessly integrating laravel
+A Laravel 5 Package for working with Paystack seamlessly

 Installation
-PHP 5.4+  and Composer are required.
+PHP 5.4+ or HHVM 3.3+, and Composer are required.

-To get the latest version of NPay laravel package, simply require it using composer by
+To get the latest version of Laravel Paystack, simply require it

-composer require numericscoder/npay-laravel
+composer require unicodeveloper/laravel-paystack
 Or add the following line to the require block of your composer.json file.

-"numericscoder/npay-laravel": "1.0.*"
+"unicodeveloper/laravel-paystack": "1.0.*"
 You'll then need to run composer install or composer update to download it and have the autoloader updated.

-Once N-pay  is installed, you need to register the service provider.
-Open up config/app.php and add the following to the providers key array.
+Once Laravel Paystack is installed, you need to register the service provider.
+Open up config/app.php and add the following to the providers key.

 If you use Laravel >= 5.5 you can skip this step and go to configuration

-Numericscoder\Npay\NpayServiceProvider::class
+Unicodeveloper\Paystack\PaystackServiceProvider::class
 Also, register the Facade like so:

 'aliases' => [
     ...
-    'Npay' => Numericscoder\Npay\Facades\Npay::class,
+    'Paystack' => Unicodeveloper\Paystack\Facades\Paystack::class,
     ...
 ]
 Configuration
 You can publish the configuration file using this command:

-php artisan vendor:publish --provider="Numericscoder\Npay\NpayServiceProvider"
+php artisan vendor:publish --provider="Unicodeveloper\Paystack\PaystackServiceProvider"
-A configuration-file named npay.php with some sensible defaults will be placed in your config directory:
+A configuration-file named paystack.php with some sensible defaults will be placed in your config directory:

 <?php

 return [

     /**
-     * Api Secret Key
+     * Public Key From Paystack Dashboard
      *
      */
-    'secretKey' => getenv('NPAY_API_KEY'),
+    'publicKey' => getenv('PAYSTACK_PUBLIC_KEY'),

     /**
-     * Npay Payment URL
+     * Secret Key From Paystack Dashboard
      *
      */
+    'secretKey' => getenv('PAYSTACK_SECRET_KEY'),

+    /**
+     * Paystack Payment URL
+     *
+     */
-    'paymentUrl' => getenv('NPAY_PAYMENT_URL'),
+    'paymentUrl' => getenv('PAYSTACK_PAYMENT_URL'),

     /**
      * Optional email address of the merchant